-INTA 3101 International Institutions Fall 2020 Class Day: T/TH 14:00-15:15 (taught remotely except for October 8th & 13th when we will meet face-to-face in the Habersham Bldg.
+INTA 6105 International Institutions Fall 2020 Class Day: T/TH 14:00-15:15 (taught remotely except for October 8th & 13th when we will meet face-to-face in the Habersham Bldg.
 Room 136 during the regular class time to engage in a simulation exercise) Prof. Katja Weber Email: katja.weber@inta.gatech.edu Office Hours: By appointment (email to set up a virtual meeting or phone call) This course is taught as a hybrid (touch-point) seminar.
 There will be a mix of synchronous and asynchronous delivery, except for a face-to-face simulation exercise on Oct.
 8th & 13th.
-Also please note that in case of technical difficulties, some synchronous classes may have to be conducted asynchronously.
-In short, we all need to be flexible.
 Members of this course agree to wear face masks and abide by the social distancing guidelines (this is not optional but a requirement) to make face-to-face meetings possible on the two days specified above.
 No mask, no class!
 Also, should anyone feel ill at any point during the semester, or learn that s/he has been in close contact with someone who has contracted COVID, please do not come to class and self-quarantine.
 I will make accommodations to make sure you will be able to continue the course.
 Should the COVID pandemic make face-to-face meetings impossible, the simulation exercise will have to be adapted and conducted remotely.
 Course Description: This course scrutinizes the evolution of international institutions, and juxtaposes competing conceptual frameworks for understanding the changing roles and functions of institutions in world affairs.
 After taking a closer look at the EU, NATO, the UN and ASEAN, we then focus on information and communication technologies (ICTs) which, increasingly, play an important role in the international environment as tools which state and non-state actors use for a multiplicity of goals.
 We will examine their use in cases such as the International Campaign to Ban Landmines, the Ushahidi Platform in Kenya, as well as drawing attention to human rights abuses in Burma/Myanmar, China, etc. Course Goals and Learning Outcomes: By the end of this course, students should be able to use their knowledge of various international institutional actors in a practical problem-solving way to address issues of immediate concern to these actors.
 Students should be aware of the diverse cultural/ethnic backgrounds of these international actors and the many challenges that arise from their heterogeneity.
 Students, moreover, will demonstrate the ability to describe the causal and determinant relationships between ICTs and international affair and will be able to explain specific cases of ICT use.
 Students should also be able to participate effectively in small group research projects, give a coherent presentation on a topic assigned to them, and be able to negotiate/bargain with classmates during a simulation exercise.
-Course Requirements and Grading: Midterm: 25% (take-home essay exam, more info provided later) Class participation: 20% (You need to share your thoughts in breakout sessions, via chats and by posting weekly to the course's Discussion section on Canvas) Class presentation: 15% (A group project that you will make available via Kaltura or present via BlueJeans (still to be determined) and upload to Canvas.
-Further directions are provided in "Class Presentation" which can be found under "Assignments" in Canvas).
-[The groups will be assigned in week 2].
-Team paper: 15% (This is associated with the group project above.
-Further directions are provided in "Team Paper" which can be found under "Assignments" in Canvas).
-Simulation: 25% (You will receive a tasker and detailed instructions!)
+Course Requirements and Grading: Class participation 25% Research paper 50% (further directions will be given in class) Simulation: 25% (You will receive a tasker and detailed instructions!)
 Grading Scale Your final grade will be assigned as a letter grade according to the following scale: